-Kingston is not only a provider of useful computing products Sets Of TV series - but is also a provider of Memories For the entertainment world thanks to collaboration with the developersAtari VCS, a retro console that is scheduled to officially launch this year (despite quite a few reports of business problems in the venture).
+Kingston is not only a provider of useful computing products on TV series sets - but is also a provider of Memories For the entertainment world thanks to collaboration with the developersAtari VCS, a retro console that is scheduled to officially launch this year (despite quite a few reports of business problems in the venture).

 Everything you need to shoot at maximum quality without compromising - assuming your pocket can afford the pleasure

 For dessert, the company showcased a drive prototype SSD New supports PCI-Express 4.0 standard to become a real commercial product later this year - based on a new Marvell four-channel memory controller NAND And can deliver random 4KB performance of over 500,000 IOPS at this early stage.
 There is what to expect down the road, that's for sure.